 To kick off the New Year, I wanted to write something less about business and more about personal development.

 Some people have said that the best thing about 2009 is that it is finally over.
-Others celebrated the year as they found ways to prosper in spite of the recession.
-What’s the difference in these two mindsets?
+Others celebrated the year as they found ways to prosper despite the recession.
+What’s the difference between these two mindsets?
 According to my friend Sam Silverstein, author of the recently released book, No More Excuses, it is accountability.

 There are consequences, good and/or bad, for everything we do and the way we think.
-I thought a great way to kick off the New Year would be to share with you Sam’s five areas of accountability which can turn potentially negative consequences into your competitive advantage.
+I thought a great way to help you achieve your goals in the New Year would be to share Sam’s five areas of accountability which can turn potentially negative consequences into your competitive advantage.

 Right things: Be accountable for doing the right things consistently.
 Simply put, know what activities will help you achieve your strategic intent and focus daily on those endeavors.